Ngoguey42/blue-prince-auto-slots/README.md

 Monte Carlo Tree Search (MCTS) bot to play Blue Prince's one-arm bandit optimally.

 Maximizes gold per cash-out, not gold per hour

 Given the simplicity of the game, the MCTS explores at full depth

 Automatically determines/refines symbols probabilities while playing

+Supports playing on the 3 spin and 5 spin machine (the big yellow one that needs to be repaired)

 ![My Image](./vanity.png)